R 141706Z JAN 20

 e.
 Purple Heart recipients who are requesting to TEB should contact their respective TEB primary POC to confirm award information in conjunction with their application.
 See paragraph 9.

 f.
-Before approving a request to TEB, CMC (MM/RA) will determine whether the Marine meets eligibility criteria, to include whether the Marine is eligible for retention under retention policies and is not precluded by either policy or statute from being retained for 4 additional years from the TEB request date.
+Before approving a request to TEB, CMC (MM/RA) will determine whether a TEB applicant meets eligibility criteria, to include whether the Marine is eligible for retention under retention policies, and has committed to the additional service obligation (i.e., four years from the TEB request date – with no break in service).

 g.
 CMC (MM/RA) will maintain TEB requests in a pending status for a reasonable period (i.e., generally, no more than 150 days) to allow Marines to request to extend or re-enlist, when necessary.